Skip to Main Content

 Take your total advertising revenue and divide it by your total advertising spend, which gives you ROAS.

-For example, if you get $50,000 in revenue from a campaign and spent $10,000 on digital advertising for that campaign, your ROAS is 5:1, which is very good.
+For example, if you get $50,000 in revenue from a campaign and spend $10,000 on digital advertising for that campaign, your ROAS is 5:1, which is very good.

 Although the equation is straightforward, many marketers still have trouble finding the total numbers.
 While getting your revenue from a campaign is relatively easy, it’s more difficult to determine your exact ad spend.
 That’s because many different factors go into it besides just dollars spent.
 You may also want to consider labor costs for the people creating and running the campaigns, vendor costs, and commissions.